Climate Recovery Summary

 The City of Eugene is a national municipal leader in climate change policy, planning, and action.
 From the City’s work to develop the Sustainable Business Initiative in 2006, to the development of its first Community Climate Action Plan in 2010, to the adoption of its Climate Recovery Ordinance (CRO) in 2014, Eugene continues to push forward in taking steps to address climate change.

 **Visit the CAP2.0 webpage to see the latest steps in developing Eugene's new Climate Action Plan including the dates for the next round of Large Lever Shareholder meetings.**

-In 2010, Eugene created the Community Climate and Energy Action Plan (CEAP), joining a growing list of forward-thinking cities around the world that are addressing climate change and energy challenges by planning with vision and creativity.
-The CEAP is unique because it addresses three separate, related goals: reducing community-wide greenhouse gas emissions, reducing community-wide fossil fuel use, and identifying strategies to help the community adapt to future changes.
+In 2010, Eugene created its first Community Climate and Energy Action Plan, joining a growing list of forward-thinking cities around the world that are addressing climate change and energy challenges through dedicated planning efforts.

 The CRO includes goals for the City organization and the community to reduce fossil fuel use by 50 percent from 2010 levels by the year 2030.

 Each of these actions has a direct impact on reaching the Climate Recovery Ordinance goals.